Search This Blog

 It was tedious and boring, frankly without fresh insight or Spirit-given revelation.

 We had to read and re-read numerous sentences trying to understand points made from the Greek that he said were technical but simple.
+They were anything but.
+Sometimes I asked Linda to re-read a sentence or paragraph 3-4 times trying to make sense of his "simple" ideas.

 So instead without ever putting forth a definitive corollary scripture, or proof from the scholars he cited for support, he summed up 154 pages in the final 2-page chapter with the conclusion: